1Guardian/OSS-Logging-Library/README.md

 # OSS-Logging-Library

-## IMPORTANT NOTES

-- The driver program will generate 1 of 4 posible messages each time the program runs if the program generates a FATAL message, it will write out to savelog and exit (as requested).

-  Quick Note: If you see the message: "Fatal Message Passed.
-Writing log to 'savelog' and exiting." it is not an error (although you likely already know that, just covering all bases).
-That is the message my logger prints when a Log of type "FATAL" has been passed to let the user know why execution is terminating and where the log is stored.

 ## Logger Library and Driver: Overview

 The LoggerLibrary is a class that contains functions and a struct and vector queue